 Volunteers like Schick describe a chaotic situation on the mainland, where so many people are sleeping out in Athens that volunteers have created and distributed a map showing their locations throughout the city.
 As Alvarez-Juliachs says, “This is not what is supposed to happen.
 There are organizations on the ground.
 If you arrive as an unaccompanied minor you are supposed to have housing and food.”

-Across the street from Skaramangas, one of the largest refugee camps in Greece, Schick found fifty people sleeping in a field.
+Near Skaramangas, one of the largest refugee camps in Greece, Schick found fifty people sleeping in a field.
 One was a pregnant 17-year old who had not eaten or had water or access to sanitation in days.
 Schick handed out food and gave the 17-year old her cell phone number.
 The next day, the girl called, saying she had gone into labour.
 Schick took her to the hospital, where the girl gave birth to a child with sepsis.
 When it was time for the mother and child to be released, the hospital could not find a place for them.

 Schick and her friends arranged for the girl, her newborn infant, and two other family members to stay in the classroom of an abandoned school.
 The school was a new “squat,” and the family was the first to move in.
 Squats are abandoned buildings taken over by Greek activists, many from the anarchist solidarity movement, to provide housing for refugees.
 When Schick returned to check on the family a week later, an additional 400 people had moved into the school.

 Schick says, “Maybe we as volunteers are enabling the dysfunctionality of the system.
 Maybe there would be riots, and something would happen if we were not there to help.
 But you cannot stop, because if you did, people would starve and would not have clothes, or shoes, or diapers for their babies.”